john-38787364/antifier/README.txt

 1. Unplug and replug USB ANT+ dongles if having problems!
 Some applications esp Garmin Express can be greedy about ownership of dongles
 2. Open a command prompt and from the download directory and run the program in the console with the following switches:
 -d, --debug - starts verbose output from script
--s, --simulate-trainer - will ignore if a trainer is connected and sends cadence=90, power=283, HR=72 to test if your ANT+ dongle is broadcasting correctly, and if Zwift is receiving save output with tacx-interface.py/.exe --debug > out.log
+-s, --simulate-trainer - will ignore if a trainer is connected and sends cadence=90, power, HR=72 to test if your ANT+ dongle is broadcasting correctly, and if Zwift is receiving save output with antifier.py/.exe --debug > out.log

 To run the program in the console in Windows:
 2.1 Open the folder containing tacx-interface.exe then press "Shift Key" and right click in the white space next to it, then select "Open command window here".
 A black window should open
-2.2 Run the script with "tacx-interface.exe --debug > out.log"
+2.2 Run the script with "antifier.exe --debug > out.log"
 (select this command without the quotes then copy, right click on the black window should paste it into the black window) 2.3 Press return- there should be no output on the screen 2.4 Take a short Zwift ride- you should get data from your trainer on Zwift 2.5 Finish the ride then press ctrl-c whilst in the black window to exit the script 2.6 Post out.log to github as an issue

-3. Report all issues via github at https://github.com/john-38787364/tacx-ant
+3. Report all issues via github at https://github.com/john-38787364/antifier

 POWER AND RESISTANCE CALIBRATION
 As the trainer does not report power, power must be inferred by the following formula:

 speed x resistance exerted by the trainer.

-The file T1932_calibration.py contains the resistance values on the trainer in response to the slope indicated by the training program, as well as the fomulae to calculate power at each resistance level.

-Change the resistance exerted by the trainer for grade sent by training application:
-Alter the list variable "grade_resistance" values to match the resistance level you want at grades up to the value you input. e.g. grade_resistance = [
--3,     #up to grade -3% will cause trainer to exert resistance level 1 -2,     #from grade >-3% to <=-2% will cause trainer to exert resistance level 2 -1,     #from grade >-2% to <=-1% will cause trainer to exert resistance level 3 etc.
-... etc.
+The powercurve files power_calc_factors_TRAINER.txt contain the factors rewuired by the calculation as well as grade informtaion.
+You select which file to use when you choose a powercurve under "setup".

+Format: (comments after # sign)
+#grade:multiplier,additional
+-3:4.5000,-20 #1st line- any grade up to -3% will exert resistance level 0; power = speed x 4.5 + (-20) watts = 20kph x 4.5 - 20 = 70 watts
+-2:5.3666,-29 #2nd line- grades from -3% to -2% will exert resistance level 1; power = speed x 5.3666 + (-29) = 20kph x 5.3666 -29 =  78 watts

-The resistance level 7 was most extensively tested for power calculations so it is recommended that grades 0-2% are around this level
+Resistance level 6 was most extensively tested for power calculations so it is recommended that grades 0-2% are around this level

-To change the power calculation:
-The basic formula is speed x resistance level.
-Each resistance level is contained within the "factors" dictionary variable as resistance level:[multiplier],[additional power] so the power output at a particular resistance = speed * multiplier + additional power e.g. factors={
-1:[4.5,-20],#i.e. for resistance level 1, power = speed(kph) x 4.5 + (-20) watts = 20kph  x 4.5 - 20 = 70 watts

-The "factors" dictionary variable has been derived from tests using values from a Powertap hub vs speed/resistance level.
-The runoff_calibration.py script will help you get your trainer closer to these test conditions and hence a more accurate power value.
-You may alter the multiplier and additional power values for each resistance level to more closely match your personal setup
+Alter the grade and factors as you see fit.
+However, ensure there are 14 grades/ resistance value defined